why Salesforce Inc. [CRM] is a Good Choice for Investors After New Price Target of $246.86

 ROTH Capital have made an estimate for Salesforce Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 18, 2022.
 While these analysts kept the previous recommendation, Wedbush dropped their target price from $315 to $275.
 The new note on the price target was released on March 02, 2022, representing the official price target for Salesforce Inc. stock.
 Previously, the target price had yet another raise from $210 to $225, while UBS kept a Neutral rating on CRM stock.
 On March 02, 2022, analysts decreased their price target for CRM shares from 350 to 300.

-Salesforce Inc. [CRM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.78.
-With this latest performance, CRM shares gained by 5.54% in over the last four-week period, additionally sinking by -33.62% over the last 6 months – not to mention a drop of -29.89% in the past year of trading.
+Salesforce Inc. [CRM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.02.
+With this latest performance, CRM shares dropped by -8.60% in over the last four-week period, additionally sinking by -32.24% over the last 6 months – not to mention a drop of -30.62% in the past year of trading.

 Salesforce Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.00 and a Current Ratio set at 1.00.